Callaway Cars: C13 (Holden Special Vehicles GTS Coupe)

-Holden Special Vehicles' HSV GTS 300 was produced from 1999 to 2002.
+Holden Special Vehicles (HSV) produced the HSV GTS 300 from 1999 to 2002.

-The GTS 300, named so because its engine's output was 300 kW, was available in both Coupe and Commodore (sedan) bases.
-It was powered by a 5.7-litre Callaway-tuned C4B engine, based on the Chevrolet LS1 V8.
-Until recently, it was the most powerful Australian made production car and a true collectors item.
-The GTS came with a Tremec T56 six-speed manual transmission only when it was released in 1999 and was one of the fastest sedans in the world, if not the outright fastest.
-It was outdone in 2002 with the release of the supercharged V8 Mercedes-Benz E55 AMG.
+The GTS 300, named so because its engine's output was 300 kW, was available in both HSV Coupe and HSV GTS bases.
+It was powered by a 5.7-litre Callaway-tuned C4B engine, based on the LS1 V8.
+At the time it was the most powerful Australian-made production car.

-Only 300 were produced by Holden Special Vehicles (HSV), mostly hand built, from 1999 to 2002 in Melbourne, Australia.
-There were 200 four-door Commodore (G8) sedans VT, VX and 100 Monaro GTS (GTO) coupes in VX2.
-Purchase price was approx. A$95,500, new.
-On-road costs with two-way sunroof and GPS Navigator was approx. A$105,000.
+Only 300 were produced by HSV, from 1999 to 2002 in Melbourne, Australia.
+There were 200 four-door GTS sedans and 100 Coupe GTS.

-Callaway received production-line 5.7L engines from GM's engine plant and replaced the original equipment cylinder heads, camshaft and valvetrain components with Callaway-designed parts, then shipped the engines back to Michigan where they were exported to HSV-Australia as Chevrolet RPO C4B engines.
+Callaway received production-line 5.7L engines from GM's engine plant and replaced the original equipment cylinder heads, camshaft and valvetrain components with Callaway-designed parts, then shipped the engines back to Michigan where they were exported to Australia as Chevrolet RPO C4B engines.
 They were conservatively tuned and badged as 300 kW with a T56 six-speed manual transmission and four-piston caliper disc brakes all-round; they were the flagship of Holden Special Vehicles.